giry-dev/mangrove-docs/docs/developers/contracts/technical-references/overview.md

 * [Takers](#takers) use Mangrove to [find liquidity](../background/offer-taker.md) by executing offers published on Mangrove.

+* Cleaners can target offers that would likely fail individually to [clean](../../keeper-bots/guides/use-mgvcleaner-to-clean-offers) them, i.e. remove them from the book in exchange for a bounty.

 * [Governance](#governance) adjusts Mangrove [parameters](./governance-parameters/README.md) such as setting fees or opening and closing markets.

 ## Takers

 As a taker on Mangrove you take offers published by makers as liquidity promises.
-Offers can be taken using general [market orders](taking-and-making-offers/taker-order/README.md#market-order) or [clean](../../keeper-bots/guides/use-mgvcleaner-to-clean-offers) them individually.
+Offers are taken using general [market orders](taking-and-making-offers/taker-order/README.md#market-order).

 Takers may typically operate via a web front-end or with the help of the TypeScript [SDK](../../SDK/README.md) for developing off-chain apps to interact with Mangrove ecosystem.